GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 [Chrome 76](https://chromestatus.com/features/schedule) introduces a new `same-site-by-default-cookies` flag.
-Setting this flag will shift the default behaviour of `Set-Cookie` to apply `SameSite=Lax` if no other `SameSite` value is provided.
+Setting this flag will shift the default treatment of cookies to apply `SameSite=Lax` if no other `SameSite` value is provided.
 This is a move towards providing a more secure default and one that makes the intended purpose of cookies clearer to users.
 If you want to delve into the details, check out Mike West's ["Incrementally Better Cookies"](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).

-With this flag enabled in Chrome, cookies without the `SameSite` attribute will be restricted to the same site the user is browsing.
-If you have cookies that need to be available in a third-party context, then you need to declare that to the browser and the user by marking them as `SameSite=None`.
+With this flag enabled in Chrome, both **new and existing cookies** without the `SameSite` attribute will be restricted to the same site the user is browsing.
+If you have cookies that need to be available in a third-party context, then you must declare that to the browser and the user by marking them as `SameSite=None`.
+You will want to apply this when setting new cookies and actively refresh existing cookies even if they are not approaching their expiry date.

 {% Aside 'note' %} If you rely on any services that provide third-party content on your site, you should also check with the provider that they are updating